HomeBlogHow Does an Appraisal Work on My Property?

 How Does an Appraisal Work on My Property?

 As the housing market continues to outperform expectations, homeowners may be keen to tap into existing equity in their homes to help with immediate financial goals.
-Renovations, consolidating debts, helping to pay primary monthly mortgage payments are just some of the possible reasons to refinance using your home as leverage.
+Renovations, consolidating debts, and helping to pay primary monthly mortgage payments are just some of the possible reasons to refinance using your home as leverage.
+A home appraisal will be needed.

-A Lender will also be assessing the current appraised value of your home which is determined by an appraisal of your property.
-Based on the appraisal, terms, and amount of a second mortgage can be calculated.
+A lender will also assess the current appraised value of your home, which is determined by an appraisal of your property.
+Based on the appraisal, the terms and amount of a second mortgage can be calculated.

-There are things that you can do to increase the value of your home.
-This in turn will positively affect the overall appraised value determined by an appraiser.
+There are several ways to increase the value of your home, which will positively affect the appraised value determined by an appraiser:

-• Look at any structural issues that need immediate attention.
-An appraiser will be scrutinizing any structural deficits which can negatively impact the final appraised value.
+2. Structural Issues: Address any structural problems that need immediate attention.
+An appraiser will scrutinize any structural deficits that can negatively impact the final appraised value.

 Keys to a Successful Refinance

-It is quite straightforward really.
-When lenders are deciding to approve mortgage requests on existing property for a second mortgage, they need to have information on several key issues.
-He/she will be asking themselves key questions:
+When lenders are deciding to approve mortgage requests on existing property for a second mortgage, they need information on several key issues.
+They will ask:

 • What is the current state of the property?